django-auth-ldap/django-auth-ldap/docs/index.rst

 anonymously, you can set :ref:`AUTH_LDAP_BIND_DN` to the distinguished name of an authorized user and :ref:`AUTH_LDAP_BIND_PASSWORD` to the password.

-If you need to search in more than one place for a user, you can use :class:`~django_auth_ldap.config.LDAPSearchUnion`.
+(New in 1.1) If you need to search in more than one place for a user, you can use :class:`~django_auth_ldap.config.LDAPSearchUnion`.
 This takes multiple LDAPSearch objects and returns the union of the results.
 The precedence of the underlying searches is unspecified.